czDamian/mywaitlist/README.md

-## Deploy on Vercel
+## DAPPERA WAITLIST

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Experience the future of web3 with Dappera [Website](https://dappera.io).
+Website created and designed by Damian